Our child care lawyers specialise in giving clear legal advice to children and young people.

 Where social services are involved and have taken a case to court to have a young person removed from the care of their parents the court will appoint an independent solicitor like one of our Children Panel members to represent the young person’s interests in court.
 A children’s guardian will be appointed who makes a recommendation to the court stating whether they think the young person should be placed away from their parents’ care.

-Sometimes a situation may arise where the young person does not agree with the recommendation of the children’s guardian.
+Sometimes a situation may arise where children do not agree with the recommendation of the children’s guardian.
 Our child care lawyers are happy to advise young people about their rights before social services start court proceedings or during court proceedings.